dervishe-/GenBerry/README.md

 	-s : --install-kernel-src       Install the source of the compiled kernel (clean with .config and Makefile) -a : --without-binhost          Don't include the predefined binhost (Actually, the binhost is for armv6j made by NeddySeagoon)
 	-o : --overclock                Activate overclocking options
+	-f : --use-f2fs                 Use f2fs instead of ext4 as a root filesystem
 ```

 if all goes, just unplug the sdcard and put it in your raspberry Pi.